Taking care of your Maltese teeth is essential to maintain good health, although in many cases it is not known that dogs also need this type of care.

 Make regular visits to your veterinarian.
 The specialist will be able to detect in time any disease or condition.
 This way, you can treat your dog properly.

-In case of oral disorders, a visit to the veterinary clinic is mandatory.
+In the case of oral disorders, a visit to the veterinary clinic is mandatory.

 Create a Routine